-Prior to joining FlightSafety in 2014 as Senior Vice President, Ray served in the United States Air Force for 36 years.
-He retired with the rank of General on January 1, 2013.
+Ray joined FlightSafety in 2014.
+He most recently served as Executive Vice President, Government & Manufacturing.
+He served in the United States Air Force for 35 years and retired with the rank of General on January 1, 2013.

 Ray commanded the United States Air Force Air Mobility Command at Scott Air Force Base in Illinois.
 He led 135,000 Air Force personnel in providing rapid, global mobility and sustainment for America’s armed forces.
 His responsibilities also included Presidential and nuclear airlift, air refueling, and aero-medical evacuation operations.

 He commanded a fleet of 1,300 aircraft and managed relationships with 120 commercial air carriers.
 Ray directed air logistical responses to the Libyan crisis, Haiti earthquake, Japanese tsunami, Iraq drawdown, and Afghan surge.
 He served as the Director of Mobility Forces for operations in Bosnia, and was responsible for strategic airlift in Iraq and Afghanistan.

 Ray served in Washington, DC, at the US Air Force Headquarters as Deputy Chief of Staff for Strategic Plans and Programs.
 He developed, integrated, evaluated and analyzed the US Air Force annual budget, the Future Years Defense Program, and Air Force Long-Range Plan to support national security objectives and military strategy.